Raymattja Marika: Activism and career

 Marika became a scholar, translator, linguist and cultural defender for the rights of Indigenous Australians.
 Many of her writings appeared in nationwide media, and she lectured throughout Australia.
 She devoted her professional career to education, and worked to bridge the gap between Australia's Aboriginal peoples, especially her native Yolngu, and the wider English-speaking mainstream society.

 She taught at Charles Darwin University in Darwin.

 Marika was considered a leading expert of Yolngu customs and languages in north-east Arnhem Land, including the community of Yirrkala and the Gove Peninsula.
 She was considered to be an expert in the inner workings and history of the Yolngu clan systems of Arnhem Land.
 She also worked to preserve the traditional storytelling of the Yolngu, often comparing the morals and insights of Yolngu traditions with ideas from the Western world.
 She and another senior member of her clan compiled a book which told the stories Yolngu songlines in Yolngu Matha along with English translations, published in 1989, and helped researchers to produce written knowledge of her culture.

 Marika understood the pressures placed on the Yolngu's small language group, called Yolŋu Matha, due to bauxite mining in the area, which commenced during the 20th century.
 She worked as a linguist to prevent the extinction of her people's indigenous languages.
 Pertaining to the languages of her own clan, Marika understood all fourteen languages of the Rirratjingu clan, and spoke three of these Rirratjingu languages fluently.
 She later helped to develop a traditional language curriculum for Yolngu children to preserve local languages.

 Marika also focused much of her attention on her native community of Yirrkala.
-She co-founded the Dhimurru Land Management Aboriginal Corporation, a land management group, in 1992 with her late husband, Mununggurritj, and remained the group's cultural adviser for many years.
+She co-founded the Dhimurru Land Management Aboriginal Corporation, a land management group, in 1992 with her husband, Mununggurritj, and remained the group's cultural adviser for many years.

 In 1998 she gave the Wentworth lecture, in which she said: "My other name, my deep name, is Gunutjpitt Gunuwanga.
 This name links me to my land, to my religious aspect of the land.
 It defines where I come from, who I am, and with this language, the Rom that the Elders taught over many years and centuries, this is continuing in our community".

 Recognition

 Charles Darwin University awarded her an honorary doctorate.

 Marika was awarded two awards for her work by the National Australia Day Council: the Territorian of the Year award and the Northern Territory's Australian of the Year Award in 2007.
+She was posthumously appointed a Member of the Order of Australia in the 2009 Australia Day Honours.